SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 John Searle claiming physics can do it for you.
 That's just silly.
 It shows you do not understand physics.

 It might even be worse than that.
-They, like Max Tegmark, probably comprehend physics ok, so what they are really doing is imputing mystical elements to physics that no one has ever observed.
+They, like Max Tegmark and Guilio Tononi, probably comprehend physics ok, so what they are really doing is imputing mystical elements to physics that no one has ever observed.
 Basically New Ageism.
 But dressed up as black tie respectable science.
 It's gross.

 It is gross because physics is a special science --- because it is a science.
 Do not corrupt it you nerds.
-Physics concerns bjective components of reality.
+Physics concerns objective components of reality.
 It does not touch the subjective.
 I am only *defining* "Physics" here.
 You must appreciate.
 I'm not saying the idiots can't have their own definitions.
 I am instead claiming what I define as physics makes a science of physics possible, and theirs